mushfiqulIslam/mushfiqulIslam/README.md

 # Hi there, I'm <a href="https://mushfiqulislam.me" target="_blank">Mushfiqul Islam</a>
-a software engineer and AI enthusiast currently pursuing a Master's in Artificial Intelligence at the University of Jyväskylä.
-I enjoy building scalable systems, designing APIs, and exploring the intersection of software engineering and data science.
+Software Engineer with industry experience building AI-driven systems and scalable backend services.
+Currently pursuing an M.Sc. in Artificial Intelligence at the University of Jyväskylä.
+I am experienced in GenAI and RAG architectures, API design, and applied AI systems, with a strong interest in intelligent systems and AI security.
+Focused on production-grade solutions at the intersection of software engineering and machine learning.

 ---

 ### About Me
-- Engineer turned AI researcher
+- Software engineer with a growing focus on applied AI research
 - Backend + Data enthusiast
 - From Bangladesh <!--| Living in Finland -->
 - Passionate about clean architecture, automation, and intelligent systems